docarray/docarray/docs/how_to/multimodal_training_and_serving.md

     image: ImageDoc
 ```

-## Create the Dataset
+### Create the dataset

-In this section we will create a multi-modal pytorch dataset around the Flick8k dataset using DocArray.
+In this section we will create a multimodal pytorch dataset around the Flick8k dataset using DocArray.

 We will use DocArray's data loading functionality to load the data and use Torchvision and Transformers to preprocess the data before feeding it to our deep learning model: